Ethereal-dev: Re: [Ethereal-dev] Building Ethereal under MacOS X 10.2

 I'm trying to get Ethereal to compile, but am having a problem with the

 dependencies.
-I have the Apple Developers SDK installed already, so
+I have the Apple Developers SDK installed already, so the

 compiler looks fine, but I am having trouble getting the glib source to